IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 * React Native Form Builder
   - Looking up the different ways to build forms, we realized that using the base react native library to build a form would end up with a lot of code just to get the list to show right, in addition to making it harder to build a JSON object with all the forms in it.
 So we ended up using React Native Form Builder which could handle all of these things for us.
 * Native Base
+  - Early on we knew that our app would have to work both on Android and iOS, and that the render, buttons, icons etc. could vary widely from device to device.
+Therefore we ended up using Native Base, which is a sleek, ingenious and dynamic front-end framework.
+What is really great with NativeBase is that we could use shared UI cross-platform components, and that it fully supported any native third-party libraries out of the box.

 ## Testing
 We have tested our components with Jest and "react-test-renderer".